Infatuated with the Tudors since reading about Elizabeth I in second grade. She also finds dysfunctional dynasties fascinating.

 In 1455, Edmund Tudor married Margaret Beaufort, then went off to fight in the War of the Roses.
 He died of the plague while she was seven months pregnant, leaving her to take care of their only child.
 She was thirteen years old.

 In 1483, the crown was in chaos and up for grabs.
 King Edward IV died and his twelve-year-old son Edward took the throne.
 He ruled for just under three months before Parliament declared him illegitimate and removed him from the throne.
-Edward's brother Richard of York became King Richard III, as well as guardian of the boys.
-The boys mysteriously disappeared.
+Edward's brother Richard of York became King Richard III, as well as guardian of the boys, who mysteriously disappeared.

 Henry VII: The Paranoid One